-A simple method to produce tender, delicious, perfectly smoked St Louis Pork Ribs.
+A simple method to produce tender, delicious, perfectly Smoked St. Louis Style Ribs.
 Smoking doesn’t have to be intimidating or complicated!

-Today I’d like to talk a little about smoking.
+Today I’d like to talk a little about smoking meats.

 If you’re a beginner or novice you’ll find the more you read about it the more you might end up confused.
 Each and every barbecue enthusiast has methods they swear will produce the best finished BBQ.